Tosaaaki/piphawk-ai/README.md

 ```

 The table now includes an `ai_response` column which stores the full text returned
 by the AI when opening or closing a trade.
+In addition `score_version` records
+the scoring algorithm version used for that trade.
+Run `init_db()` once to add
+the column to older databases.

 If you need a clean database locally, copy the example file if available: